KTH/ug-rest-api-helper/README.md

 This project has the implementation of call UG rest API.
 It will fetch users and groups data.

 # Fetch UG Data
 UG rest API requires authentication token to send back data.
 If token is passed then new token will not get generated.
-Then need to pass data set name either `users` or `groups`.
+Then need to pass data set name either `/users` or `/groups`.

 If token is not passed then new token will get generated.
 For that need to send `token_end_point`, `client_id`, `client_secret`.